Pocono Mountains: Roads

 The Poconos are served by many state highways.
 The most used of these highways include PA 115, PA 715, PA 903 (designated in some areas as the "Highway to Adventure" because of the numerous venues and resorts along the highway), Pennsylvania Route 33, Pennsylvania Route 940, and PA 611.
-PA 309, a major north-south route connecting Northeastern Pennsylvania with the Delaware Valley Region, passes through the western end of the region.
+PA 309, a major north-south route connecting Northeastern Pennsylvania with the Philadelphia metropolitan area, passes through the western end of the region.

 There are two U.S. highways in the Pocono Mountains Region.
 The more used is US 209, which goes from Ulster, New York, to Millersburg, Pennsylvania near Harrisburg.
 The route's midpoint is in the region north of Stroudsburg.
 The other main U.S. Highway in the region is US 6, which is a transcontinental highway that starts near Bishop, California, and runs for over 3000 mi to its eastern terminus in Provincetown, Massachusetts.
 It is designated a scenic route in Pennsylvania.
 US 11, US 22, and US 46 are also not far from the region and serve it indirectly.

 The main east-west interstate highway in the region is I-80, off which branches I-380, which connects the Poconos to Scranton.
 The other interstate highways in the region in I-476, the Pennsylvania Turnpike's Northeast Extension, which has interchanges near Lehighton (Mahoning Valley), Albrightsville (Route 903), and White Haven (Pocono), and I-81, which serves as an alternate route for the much busier I-87 and I-95, particularly for travelers from Toronto, Syracuse, Binghamton and Montreal to Philadelphia, Baltimore, and Washington, D.C.
 Other interstates that serve the region are I-84, which begins in Scranton and goes east to New England, and I-78, by way of Route 33 or Route 309.